...and that is how I escaped from OH HELLO I DID NOT SEE YOU COME IN.

 Singles

 Batman & Robin #1.
 What, you thought I would stay silent on this?
 Are you out of your goddamned mind?
-Final Crisis was fascinating, and provided a lot to mull over from a critical perspective, but as far as storytelling goes it was kind of a damp squib.
-I'm aware of Morrison's narrative ambitions for the series, and I think he achieved some of them, but the awkward dovetailing with Batman RIP, the unplanned change of artists, and the strong whiff of interference from the complete fucking madhouse that is DC Editorial made for something far less than the sum of its parts.
-What I've seen* of Batman & Robin has me excited like nothing since, well, Morrison's Batman, and the fact that he's working with Frank Quitely again raises my expectations to a nearly impossible to satisfy level.
-As with any Morrison book (well, maybe except All-Star Superman), it'll be difficult to judge based on the first issue, so I wait with bated breath for issue #2 in October, and next February's issue #3, featuring the art stylings of Igor Kordey.
+Final Crisis was fascinating, and provided a lot to go over from a critical perspective, but as far as storytelling goes it was kind of a damp squib.
+I'm aware of Morrison's ambitions for the series, and I think he achieved some of them, but the awkward dovetailing with Batman RIP, the unplanned change of artists, and the strong whiff of interference from the complete fucking madhouse of DC Editorial made for something far less than the sum of its parts.
+What I've seen* of Batman & Robin has me excited like nothing since, well, Morrison's Batman, and the fact that he's working with Frank Quitely again raises my expectations to a level that's nearly impossible to satisfy.
+As with any Morrison book (except maybe All-Star Superman), it'll be difficult to judge based on the first issue, so I wait with bated breath for issue #2 in October, and next February's issue #3, featuring the art stylings of Igor Kordey.
 ZING MOTHERFUCKERS

 Age of the Sentry.
 Not a very substantial book, but one I enjoyed, and one I can see myself loaning out to friends or acquaintances who are curious about superhero comics and want a quick, fun read with no prerequisites.